Cacti/documentation/Spine.md

 ```shell
 2021/01/08 14:38:44 - SPINE: Poller[1] PID[14838] FATAL: Unable to read configuration file!
 (Spine init)
 ```

-Ensure that you have spine.conf in /usr/local/spine/etc on first install spine.conf may be spine.conf.dist
+Ensure that you have spine.conf in /usr/local/spine/etc on first install `spine.conf` may be `spine.conf.dist`.

 ```shell
 DEBUG Falling back to UDP Ping Due to SetUID Issues